Emma-deer777/THSRec/README.md

 ## Run the model

-`python run_THSRec.py --model='THSRec' --dataset='retail_beh' --beta='0.00008' `, where 'value' means the default value.
+`python run_THCSRec.py --model='THCSRec' --dataset='retail_beh' --beta='0.00008' `, where 'value' means the default value.

 ## Tips
-- The model code is at `recbole/model/sequential_recommender/thsrec.py`
+- The model code is at `recbole/model/sequential_recommender/thcsrec.py`
-- The key parameters is at `THSRec.yaml`
+- The key parameters is at `THCSRec.yaml`